What differentiates you from other syndicators?

 I fell in love with real estate and after years of studying, training, and mentorship I began leading my first acquisition in 2019.
 Since then, I have acquired 8 properties and I successfully sold one of those deals outperforming expectations by providing a 25% IRR to my investors.

 Alignment – My team and I invest right alongside our investors because we only do deals we believe in.

 Business Acumen– I spent 12 years as a management consultant and 5 years as a partner scaling a startup into a $30M/year business.
 I’ve seen inside hundreds of businesses, and I understand what works and what doesn’t.
 I apply all of these lessons learned to how I run my properties and build my business.

 Transparency – Communication is critical to any successful relationship.
 We send out monthly email updates for each property including occupancy rates, renovation updates, rental rate actuals vs. projections, capital improvement updates, issues & solutions, and any other updates relevant to the project.
-Then, we send out detailed financials on a quarterly basis so investors can have a granular level look at the operations.
+Then, we send out detailed financial information on a quarterly basis so investors can have a granular look at the operations.